 2. Building Neural Network

 The torch.nn module is used for creating Neural Networks.
-It provides all the common neural network layers like fully connected layers, convolutional layers, activation and loss functions etc.
+It provides all the common neural network layers such as fully connected layers, convolutional layers, activation and loss functions etc.

 Once the network architecture is created and data is ready to be fed to the network, we need techniques to update the weights and biases so that the network starts to learn.
 These utilities are provided in torch.optim module.
 Similarly, for automatic differentiation which is required during backward pass, we use the torch.autograd module.